 Filtering by individual and multiple message codes is possible.

 You can view the log data by clicking on ‘Details'.
-In the log above, an attempt was made to charge using an RFID card that does not have an ID.
-Since it is not possible to check whether this card is authorized to charge at the station without an ID, it was rejected.
+In the log above, an attempt was made to charge using an RFID card that does not have a Tag-ID.
+Since it is not possible to check whether this card is authorized to charge at the station without a Tag-ID, it was rejected.
 It also indicates that the charging process was not a roaming customer and all other values were either not sent from the station or could not be received.

 Fundamental changes to the logs can be made in the Settings tab.